Tombstone, Arizona: Performance events

 Performance events help preserve the town's Wild West image and expose it to new visitors.
 The historic O.K.
 Corral has been preserved, but is now surrounded by a wall.
 Fremont Street (modern Arizona Highway 80), where portions of the gunfight took place, is open to the public.
 Mannequins are used to depict the location of the participants as recorded by Wyatt Earp.
 Visitors may pay to see a re-enactment of the gunfight.
 Helldorado Days, Tombstone's oldest festival, celebrates the community's wild days of the 1880s.

 Conventions

 Tombstone Redemption, a fan event celebrating the Red Dead video game series, was held in Tombstone on July 29–30, 2023, with an estimated 10,000 attendees, including fourteen cast members from the series.
 Tombstone was redressed to resemble the in-game Blackwater.
-The event moved to Deadwood, South Dakota, in 2024, and is set to return to Tombstone from October 31 to November 2, 2025.
+The event moved to Deadwood, South Dakota, in 2024, and was set to return to Tombstone from October 31 to November 2, 2025 until its cancellation.